 Will any County funds be spent to develop the new Museum plans?

-No. The funds used to develop Museum plans will be raised from private donors.
+No. The funds used to develop Museum plans come from private donors.

 Future Museum and Location

 We don’t know yet.
 We do know that MPM has been a cultural anchor on the west side of downtown since 1884.
 Our priority is that the new home of the Museum be easily accessible -- both physically and financially -- to all who are interested in attending.

 I don’t go to MPM.
 Why should I care about it?